timiscoding/node-chat-app/README.md

 ## Enhancements
 My own additions to the project

+* Bundling server and client with webpack, refactoring to ES6 and eslinting
 * Join page shows a list of active rooms in a dropdown
 * Prevent clients joining a room with the same user name
 * Clients can leave room